Ragadeepika-Pucha/Ragadeepika-Pucha.github.io/_pages/outreach.md

 ## Interviews

 * I had the honor of being interviewed by [STEMM4Girls](https://www.linkedin.com/company/stemm4girls), a student-led initiative that advocates for the advancement of Science, Technology, Engineering, Mathematics & Medicine (STEMM) education for girls.
-In the [interview](https://www.youtube.com/watch?v=tp8KxYbb3kA&pp=ygURcmFnYWRlZXBpa2EgcHVjaGE%3D), I shared my journey in research and the insights I have gained along the way.
+In the [interview](https://www.youtube.com/watch?v=tp8KxYbb3kA&pp=ygURcmFnYWRlZXBpa2EgcHVjaGE%3D), I shared my journey into research and the insights I have gained along the way.